PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 - **Graders** who grade assignments and (in some courses) exams
 - **In-class TAs** who help students in the classroom (these positions are called _facilitators_ or _precept assistants_)

+Some [Independent Work (IW) seminars](#iw-seminar-jobs) also hires 1-2 UCAs to do a combination of all three jobs (assisting in class to provide feedback to student presenting their projects, grading projects, and providing office hours for students to get help with their projects).

-Some courses also hire a higher-level position (paid $20/hr):
+Finally, some courses also hire a higher-level position (paid $20/hr):

 - **Managers** who coordinate and supervise the work of other UCAs (typically managers have already worked in the course in a previous semester)